For Dental Hygenists

 4. Every patient visit results in a report back to you so you can track progress.
 I don’t just send a nice letter once or every once in a while.

 5. To simplify communication further I produce two podcasts: The Perio Hygienist Podcast and The Perio Patient Podcast.
 PHP is geared toward dental professionals and is primarily focused on the Supportive Periodontal Therapy aspect of patient care.
-This helps standardize the type of care patients will receive regardless which office they visit.
+This helps standardize the type of care patients will receive regardless of which office they visit.
 The primary purpose of PPP is to motivate patients to continually pursue the Supportive Periodontal Therapy your dental hygienist(s) provides.

 Fill out the patient information and submit.